-The pandemic home renovation boom has boosted the cost of lumber to record highs, leaving those remodeling wondering if they should change renovation plans this year.May 10, 2021 • Kira Barrett
+The pandemic home renovation boom has pushed lumber prices to extremes, leaving those remodeling wondering if they should change renovation plans this year.May 10, 2021 • Kira Barrett

 If you’re renovating your home, you’ve probably been impacted by the record high price of lumber.
 Over the last year, the cost of lumber has increased by 377%.

 Lumber is in such short supply that it’s caused widespread delays and panic for homeowners planning renovation projects and building homes.

 If you’re considering a renovation project, whether you’re still daydreaming, getting quotes, or approaching demo day, you may be wondering: how will the cost of lumber affect my remodel?
 Should I wait?
 When will prices go down?